 With these loans, you don't need as good of credit as unsecured ones, so more people can get them.
 This means all you need is an asset.

 Secured personal loans need collateral to protect the lender if you don't repay the loan monthly.
 For example, if you were to fail to make a repayment and had placed your vehicle as collateral, your car would be repossessed by the lender.

 Since this collateral offers less risk for the lender, the borrower benefits from lower interest rates on secured personal loans than unsecured ones.

 These loans are not as common as fixed-rate or unsecured personal loans but can be found with certain lenders.
 Also called variable or float-rate loans, adjustable-rate loans have interest rates that vary over time.

 While this sounds unappealing at first, these loans typically start with a very low rate, attracting borrowers.
 Depending on how the market is doing, these rates can go up or down, which changes the monthly payment.

 This type of loan works best for those who know they can repay it quickly, avoiding extra months of unpredictable payment amounts.

 Interest rates play a large role in determining which personal loans are most popular.
 Most personal loans are fixed-rate, which means that the interest and monthly payments are consistent throughout your repayment.

 This makes it easier for you to plan how much you can pay each month, which helps you pay off your loan quickly and on time.
 Furthermore, it also allows you to calculate your interest over the loan’s life, leaving little room for unpleasant surprises.

 Your credit history and/or credit score are a reflection of your total debt, lines of credit, and payment history.
 Think of it as your financial transcript, given to higher financial institutions to accept or deny your access to things like loans and financial accounts.

 The better your credit, the more lender options you can choose from.
-This gives you the chance to find lower interest rates, potentially saving you thousands of dollars.
+This allows you to find lower interest rates, potentially saving you thousands of dollars.
 Better credit also opens the door to more personal loan options, such as unsecured personal loans.